Learning Optimal Topology for Ad-hoc Robot Networks

 We employ scaled exponential linear unit as the activation function of each deep neural network model, whose kernel is initialized by lecun\_normal method to maximize the compatibility between each pair of activation function and kernel initializer.
 Our Adam optimizer is supported by momentum decay parameter $\beta_{1}\!=\!0.9$ and scaling decay parameter $\beta_{2} = 0.999$.
 A sparse categorical cross entropy is considered as the loss function of each deep neural network model.
 We perform cross-validation over 5 folds of data within 10 iterations for 90 epochs within which hyperparameter optimization is based on accuracy metric.
-In the course of the hyperparameter tuning, number of hidden layers may very between 1 to 4.
+In the course of the hyperparameter tuning, the number of hidden layers may very between 1 to 4.
 Number of the neurons in each dense layer can be any integer between 1 and 300.
 The lower-bound and the upper bound of the initial learning rate are 0.0001 and 0.03, respectively.
-Table \ref{tbl:res} illustrates the found optimal hyperparameters as well as the overall average accuracy of the optimally-tuned deep neural network which is \%76.7.
+Table \ref{tbl:res} illustrates the found optimal hyperparameters as well as the overall average accuracy of the optimally-tuned deep neural network which is 76.7\%.